Stefanie Vögele: 2012

-Vögele lost in the final of the 75k event in Shrewsbury to Annika Beck, in straight sets.
-However, she bounced back by winning the $25k tournament in Clermont-Ferrand defeating Tatjana Malek in the final, 6–4, 6–1.
-At the Generali Ladies Linz, Vögele beat Malek in the first round of qualifying, but in the second round she lost to top seed Irina-Camelia Begu.
+Vögele lost in the final of the $75k event in Shrewsbury to Annika Beck, in straight sets.
+However, she bounced back by winning the $25k tournament in Clermont-Ferrand defeating Tatjana Malek in the final, in straight sets.
+At the Ladies Linz, Vögele beat Malek in the first round of qualifying, but in the second she lost to top seed Irina-Camelia Begu.
 She lost her semifinal at the $50k event in Limoges to Claire Feuerstein in a narrow three-setter.
 At the $100k tournament in Poitiers, she lost in the quarterfinals to Monica Puig.

 2013

 Vögele began the year by playing at the first edition of the Shenzhen Open.
 As the top seed in qualifying, she qualified by beating Zarina Diyas and fifth seed Caroline Garcia.
 In the first round, she defeated Tímea Babos.
 In the second round, Vögele lost to second seed Marion Bartoli.
 Competing in Melbourne at the Australian Open, Vögele lost in the first round to 30th seed Tamira Paszek.

-Vögele qualified for the Paris WTA indoor event by defeating eighth seed Mandy Minella, Stéphanie Foretz, and Monica Puig.
-After winning her first-round match over Tsvetana Pironkova, she lost in the second round to second seed and 2011 Open GdF Suez champion Petra Kvitová.
+Vögele qualified for the Paris Indoors by defeating eighth seed Mandy Minella, Stéphanie Foretz, and Monica Puig.
+After winning her first-round match over Tsvetana Pironkova, she lost in the second round to second seed and 2011 Open GdF Suez champion, Petra Kvitová.
 Vögele reached the semifinals of the U.S. Indoor Championships by defeating Sílvia Soler Espinosa, qualifier Claire Feuerstein, and fourth seed Heather Watson.
 She was defeated in her semifinal match by eventual champion Marina Erakovic.
 As the top seed for qualifying at the Indian Wells Open, Vögele lost in the final round of qualifying to 17th seed Mirjana Lučić-Baroni.
-Despite losing in the final round of qualifying, she received a lucky loser spot into the main draw.
-In the first round, she defeated Petra Martić.
-She lost in the second round to tenth seed Nadia Petrova.
-Seeded second for qualifying at the Miami Masters, Vögele qualified for the main draw by beating Alexandra Cadanţu and 21st seed Galina Voskoboeva.
+After losing in the final round of qualifying, she received a lucky loser spot into the main draw.
+She defeated Petra Martić, before she lost in the second round to tenth seed Nadia Petrova.
+Seeded second for qualifying at the Miami Open, Vögele qualified for the main draw by beating Alexandra Cadanţu and 21st seed Galina Voskoboeva.
 In the first round, she again defeated Petra Martić.
 Vögele was defeated in the second round by 30th seed Kirsten Flipkens.